 No, a factory reset will not remove your Android updates.

-A factory reset allows you to delete all your data and settings.
 It restores the device to its original state by erasing all the information stored on it.

 However, a factory reset doesn’t roll back any Android updates because it can’t.